tinnd1506/FitBot/README.md

 # FitBot: AI-Powered Fitness Application

-FitBot is a comprehensive fitness application combining a React frontend, Node.js backend, and Flask-based machine learning server.
-It offers user authentication, AI-powered fitness chat, and real-time deadlift analysis.
+FitBot is an innovative fitness application integrating a React frontend, Node.js backend, and Flask machine learning server.
+It offers role-based user authentication, an AI fitness chatbot, an admin dashboard, and real-time deadlift analysis.

 ## Components